Writing in IELTS

-In task 1 of IELTS writing you may be given a diagram of a machine or a process and you will be asked to explain how it works, or you may be given a graph, chart or tables and you may have to describe the facts or figures presented in the question.
+In task 1 you may be given a diagram of a machine or a process and you will be asked to explain how it works, or you may be given a graph, chart or tables and you may have to describe the facts or figures presented in the question.
 You should complete this task in 20 minutes, in not less than 150 words and in academic or semi-formal/neutral style.

 Here you will have to write a short essay or a general report wherein you have to give your point of view or argument in not less than 250 words in 40 minutes.
-The examiner assessing IELTS writing task 2 will assess how clearly and systematically you have organized your argument, the accuracy of your language etc.
+The examiner assessing task 2 will assess how clearly and systematically you have organized your argument, the accuracy of your language etc.

 General Training Version of IELTS Writing:

 In the task 1 of writing section you will be presented with a situation which is common or everyday type, such as writing to a hostel warden about the problems of accommodation etc. You will be required to write a letter of 150 words in 20 minutes, to request or give information about a particular situation wherein you will express your needs, likes, dislikes, suggestions etc. In this writing task, you will be assessed on your ability to write conventional English letters.

 The writing task 2 requires you to write an essay of 250 words in 40 minutes wherein, you will provide general factual information or evaluate ideas or present your point of view etc. Your ideas should be clear and well organized.
 You should try to support your arguments with relevant examples, including those from your own personal experiences.
 You will be assessed on how well you communicate abstract and complex ideas, range of vocabulary and grammatical structures.

 When you are attempting the Writing tasks for Academic Version as well as the General Training Version there are certain important points to be noted.

 1) Avoid using bullets points or notes etc as these can result in lowering your scores.